 Cons of buying

-2) Opportunity cost.
-This is a cost that is often ignored or at least not understood very well.
-It refers to the cost of having your money tied up in a property versus having it available to use elsewhere.
 In simple terms, opportunity cost refers to the returns you could get elsewhere instead of putting down a house deposit.
-That could be returns from cash deposits (currently about 4%), a diversified portfolio (historically 8%), or investing in your own business.
+That could be returns from investing into a diversified portfolio (historically 8-10% per year), or investing in your own business.

 Pros of renting

-2) Flexibility.
 While owning a property provides more stability, renting gives more flexibility.
-This may be attractive especially for young singles and families who may need to move from place to place due to work, due to bad neighbours or to try out different neighbourhoods.
+This may be attractive especially for young Australians and families who may need to move from place to place due to work, or schools.

 Cons of renting

 We have looked at whether someone would be better off buying, or renting and investing their savings in a diversified portfolio over the next 7 years.
-The results show the difference in overall financial position based on different possible return rates for property and investing.
+The results show the difference in overall financial position based on different possible return rates for property and investing and assumed costs.